 How to Raise a Child with Good Manners

-As new parents, there are milestones we actively work with our kids on, so we know that they are physically developing correctly: their first smile, rolling over, grabbing, hugging, eating their first solid food, sitting up, crawling, pulling up, and walking.
+Good manners are behaviors exhibited to show respect.
+As new parents, there are milestones that you actively work on with your kids, so you know they are physically developing correctly.
+Some of these include their first smile, rolling over, grabbing, hugging, eating their first solid food, sitting up, crawling, pulling up, and walking.

-If we want to raise a child with good manners, we can approach teaching manners in much the same way we do with those physical milestones.
-We can make a list of the good manners we want our kids to learn, set an appropriate timetable for this development, and actively work with our kids to help them hit these milestones.
+If you want to raise a child with good manners, you can approach it much like you would physical milestones.
+Make a list of the good manners you want your kids to learn, set an appropriate timetable for these developments, and then actively work with your children to help them reach these goals.

 Stage 1 – Infancy